AllianceBioversityCIAT/ai-services/text-mining-service/README.md

 MCP is a protocol that enables seamless integration between the service and LLM models.
 In this project, we use MCP to:

-1. **Handle document processing requests**: The MCP server exposes the `process_document` tool that receives parameters like bucket name, document key, and authentication credentials.
+1. **Handle document processing requests**: The MCP server exposes both `process_document` (for STAR) and `process_document_prms` (for PRMS) tools that receive parameters like bucket name, document key, and authentication credentials.
 2. **Authenticate users**: All requests are authenticated through the CLARISA service before processing.
 3. **Process documents with LLMs**: Once authenticated, documents are retrieved from S3, processed using LLMs (Claude 3 Sonnet via Bedrock), and the results are returned.
-4. **Notify stakeholders**: The service sends notifications via Slack upon successful processing or failures.
+4. **Notify stakeholders**: The service sends notifications via Slack upon successful processing or failures, with project-specific messaging.

 ### MCP Architecture

 ```
+STAR Client Request → FastAPI /process → MCP Client → MCP Server → process_document → LLM Processing → Response
-Client Request → FastAPI Endpoint → MCP Client → MCP Server → LLM Processing → Response
+PRMS Client Request → FastAPI /prms/text_mining → MCP Client → MCP Server → process_document_prms → LLM Processing → Response
 ```

-The MCP server runs as a separate process and communicates with the main application through a standardized protocol.
+The MCP server runs as a separate process and communicates with the main application through a standardized protocol, supporting both STAR and PRMS workflows.

+### Excel File Processing

+For Excel files (.xlsx, .xls), the service:
+1. Cleans the data by removing empty rows and columns
+2. Converts each row into a structured format: `column_name: value, column_name2: value2`
+3. Treats each row as an individual chunk for processing
+4. Maintains compatibility with other document formats (PDF, DOCX, TXT, PPTX)

 ---